dscape/rewrite/README.md

 ## Basics

-`rewrite` runs as follow:
+`rewrite` algorithm is:

 1. Check the routes that match a specific request
 2. Get the first that matched and redirect according to the rule
 3. If none matched redirect to a directory with static files.
-This way if you can still serve your css and javascript files without having to create special rules for them.
-Simply place them in the /static/ directory of your application.
+This way you can still serve your css and javascript files by placing them in the /static/ directory.

 Routes order matters, if one rules comes before other and both match the first match will be used.
-This is really important: It means that the `<root/>` should always be the last route in your DSL as it will match everything.

-Not all routes are born the same and some have dynamic names.
-For example when in twitter you want to match twitter.com/dscape to the user dscape.
-This is what we call a dynamic route and you write it like `/:user`.
-The colon lets the routing algorithm know that it shouldn't be evaluated as a string but rather as a dynamic resource.
-Neat right?

 ## Usage

-Not yet
+Not yet, hello world app

 * Install
 * Point app Server to rewrite